-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only)

-Each Regional office has a local advisory board to assist the lead agency with determining priority services.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non- profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only) Each Regional office has a local advisory board to assist the lead agency with determining priority services.
 The type of collaboration brings a wide variety of people together to address a very complex disease.
 The HIV Care regions have experience in identifying needs, planning, contracting for services, developing formal linkages with service providers and providing a continuum of care to persons with HIV/AIDS.
 The work plan will include descriptions of populations to be served, the care and service needs of the populations and ways in which the HIV Care Connect Regions will insure that the most in need will receive housing assistance.
 The application required all HIV Care Connect Regions to describe the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area.